Gambling Laws and Online Poker in Washington

 Washington has had some pretty strict anti-gaming laws in the past and sports betting legislation was the first major step forward in a while.
 The bill, HB 2638, had a fairly easy path through congress.
 It passed the House with an 84-14 vote and it flew through the Senate with a 34-14 vote.
 Gov. Jay Inslee then signed the bill into law on March 25, 2020, right before the coronavirus pandemic halted things in Washington.

 The bill only allows sports betting in the state’s tribal casinos.
 You still can’t place bets yet though.
 The casinos have yet to officially launch any licensed sports books.
-So it’ll still be a while before you can start sports betting in Washington.
+So it’ll still be some time before you can start sports betting in Washington.

 Gambling Laws and Poker in Washington